Program Details & Tool Bonus Information

 Students “shadow” (observe) medical professionals twice during their program to prepare for internships.
 Sites include physician’s offices, group practices, hospitals and urgent care settings.

-Each student receives a Chromebook for use throughout the program.
-Graduates who successfully enter verified training-related employment within 90 days, are eligible to keep the Chromebook.
+Each student receives a Littmann Stethoscope upon documenting training-related employment within 90 days after graduating.
 The Tool Bonus Policy is outlined in the Student Orientation Booklet.
 Please see an Admissions Representative for complete details on this tool policy.

 Faculty & Staff